JustGinger888/ContemporaryWebApplications/Assessment01.md

 ## 1.0 Introduction

 With the return to campus for most students of Solent University there has been an increase of foot traffic in and around the cafeteria and cafe areas due to the ease of access for various food and drink items.
-These facilities are used by students and teachers to varying degrees at all moments of the day, often resulting in large queues and extended waiting periods for purchases to be purchased, processed and sometimes produced.
+These facilities are used by students and teachers to varying degrees at all moments of the day, often resulting in large queues and extended waiting periods for orders to be purchased, processed and, depending on the item, produced.

 A direct result of which is students arriving late to their respective lectures or, in some instances, tired due to the lack of their morning coffee.
 An observable assumption I have made due to my early morning lectures requiring me to pass by the Spark buildings cafe, strengthened by conversations I have had with friends in different fields of study as they all have had complaints about this issue.